qwx9/strangepg/README.md

 Line breaks within a field are disallowed.
 Lines must be terminated with a new line (LF) character, ie. the return character (CR) is not handled.

-Each line must have the same number of fields as the header, but fields can be empty.
+Each line must have the same number of fields as the header, but fields may be empty.

 ## <a name="compilationsettings"></a>Additional compilation settings